benjaminrose/MC-Age/readme.rst

 Installation
 ~~~~~~~~~~~~

 To reproduce this work, you can follow the ``install`` section of .travis.yml.
 I would recommend following FSPS's instructions rather then using the ``.travis.Makefile``.
 The required packages are in the ``requirements.txt`` file and work nicely with ``pip install -r requirements.txt``.
-To reproduce the plots, you will also need . . .
+To reproduce the plots, you will also need a currently un-aggregated set of packages.
+Same with the tests and docs.

+The dust corrections uses the packages `sfdmap <https://github.com/kbarbary/sfdmap>`_.
+This requires the download of some fits file dust maps, `hosted on github <https://github.com/kbarbary/sfddata/>`_.
+This app assumes that these maps are in the folder ``sfddata-master`` at the root of the application.
+This can be installed by the user, or by running ``bash setup_dust.sh`` in the root directory.

 My research was conducted with python 3.5.2, numpy 1.11.2, scipy 0.18.1, emcee 2.2.1, astropy 1.3, pandas 0.20.1, docpot 0.6.2, FSPS commit ae31b2f_, python-fsps commit 6b775a4_, but should "compile" with the latest versions of each of these, as tested by Travis-CI.